 - Serve the chicken tenders on a bed of mixed greens or a yummy Caesar salad for a satisfying and crunchy salad topping.

 - They taste great served alongside a pasta salad.
 We love this Pasta Salad without Mayo!
+They are also perfect with a warm pasta dish like this creamy delicious cajun alfredo.

 Sure!
 You can experiment with different cheeses to create unique flavors.
 Asiago, Pecorino Romano, or even cheddar can be used in place of Parmesan.